-Section 1: AUTHORITY.
-This resolution is adopted pursuant to the provisions of the Fire Inspection Assessment Ordinance (Ordinance No. O-2009-19), the Initial Assessment Resolution (Resolution No. R-2009-251), the Final Assessment Resolution (Resolution No. R-2009-286), the Annual Rate Resolution for Fiscal Year commencing October 1, 2010 (Resolution No. R-2010-272), the Annual Rate Resolution for Fiscal Year commencing October 1, 2011 (Resolution No. R-2011-231), the Annual Rate Resolution for Fiscal Year commencing October 1, 2012 (Resolution No. R-2012-276), the Annual Rate Resolution for Fiscal Year commencing October 1, 2013 (Resolution No. R-2013-256), Florida Constitution, Article VIII, Section 2(b), Sections 166.021, 166.041 and 197.3632, Florida Statutes, the City Charter of the City of Hollywood, and other applicable provisions of law.
+AUTHORITY.
+This resolution is adopted pursuant to the provisions Section 1: of the Fire Inspection Assessment Ordinance (Ordinance No. O-2009-19), the Initial Assessment Resolution (Resolution No. R-2009-251), the Final Assessment Resolution (Resolution No. R-2009-286), the Annual Rate Resolution for Fiscal Year commencing October 1, 2010 (Resolution No. R-2010-272), the Annual Rate Resolution for Fiscal Year commencing October 1, 2011 (Resolution No. R-2011-231), the Annual Rate Resolution for Fiscal Year commencing October 1, 2012 (Resolution No. R-2012-276), the Annual Rate Resolution for Fiscal Year commencing October 1, 2013 (Resolution No. R-2013-256), the Annual Rate Resolution for Fiscal Year commencing October 1, 2014 (Resolution No. R-2014-256), the Annual Rate Resolution for Fiscal Year commencing October 1, 2015 (Resolution No. R-2015-277), the Annual Rate Resolution for Fiscal Year commencing October 1, 2016 (Resolution No. R-2016-271) Florida Constitution, Article VIII, Section 2(b), Sections 166.021, 166.041 and 197.3632, Florida Statutes, the City Charter of the City of Hollywood, and other applicable provisions of law.

 Section 2: PURPOSE AND DEFINITIONS.
-This resolution constitutes the Preliminary Rate Resolution as defined in the Ordinance which initiates the annual process for updating the Assessment Roll and directs the reimposition of Fire Inspection Assessments for the Fiscal Year beginning October 1, 2014.
+This resolution constitutes the Preliminary Rate Resolution as defined in the Ordinance which initiates the annual process for updating the Assessment Roll and directs the reimposition of Fire Inspection Assessments for the Fiscal Year beginning October 1, 2017.
 All capitalized words and terms not otherwise defined herein shall have the meanings set forth in the Ordinance, the Initial Assessment Resolution and the Final Assessment Resolution.
 Unless the context indicates otherwise, words imparting the singular number, include the plural number, and vice versa.
 As used in this resolution, the following terms shall have the following meanings, unless the context hereof otherwise requires: